DragonSenses/Algorithms/LeetCode/200-number-of-islands/problem.md

 2. **Prepare Direction Vectors and Queue**
    Define an array of directions for exploring neighboring cells: up, down, left, right.
    Use a queue to track cells scheduled for BFS traversal.

+3. **Iterate Over Grid**
+   Perform a nested loop over every cell in the grid:
+   - If a cell contains `'1'`, it marks the beginning of a new island.
+   - Increment `islandCount`.
+   - Add the cell’s coordinates to the queue.
+   - Set the cell to `'0'` to mark it as visited.